 The line-up for this week’s Late Late Show has been revealed.

-The Late Late Show airs on RTÉ One this Friday, January 15th, at 9.35pm.
+The Late Late Show airs Friday, February 26th on RTÉ One at 9:35pm.